dcjones/coitrees/README.md

 structure stores intervals in contiguous memory, but improves query performance by storing the nodes in in-order [van Emde Boas layout](http://erikdemaine.org/papers/FOCS2000b/paper.pdf) layout.
-Computing the layout requires to some extra time and memory, but improves average cache locality for queries of the tree.
-In the interval set is relatively large, and a sufficiently large number of queries are performed, it tends to out-perform other data structures.
+Computing the layout requires some extra time and memory, but improves average cache locality for queries of the tree.
+If the interval set is relatively large, and a sufficiently large number of queries are performed, it tends to out-perform other data structures.

-It does this by storing the tree in in-order [van Emde Boas layout](http://erikdemaine.org/papers/FOCS2000b/paper.pdf).
-That adds some overhead in computing the layout and storing child pointers, but makes searching through large trees significantly faster.
-Additionally, overhead is reduced by storing small bottom subtrees in sorted order and searching through them linearly.

-The `SortedQuerent` type implements a alternative query strategy that keeps track of the results of the previous query.
+The `SortedQuerent` type implements an alternative query strategy that keeps track of the results of the previous query.
 When a query overlaps the previous one, the results from that previous query can be reused to dramatically accelerate the current one.
 (In the benchmarks, this is the `--sorted` option.)